May 30, 2022

 Machine vision is used in systems required to capture visual information.
 Signature identification software and tools used in medical image analysis rely on machine vision to work effectively.

 Natural language processing sees human language interpreted by computer programs.
-The spam filters for your email account rely on natural language processing alongside machine learning to identify the common indicators of junk mail.
+The spam filters for your email account rely on natural language processing alongside machine learning to identify the common indicators of junk mail when passing through an email blacklist.

 As well as the written word, natural language processing can also be deployed in: